souravmohapatra/wlan-packet-analysis/README.md

 - iw phy0 interface add phy0.mon type monitor (if not, add intf)
 - python3 capture.py (run from ./scripts/ dir only)

+### How to transform the pcap to txt

+Use the script ./scripts/transform.py to extract usefull data from the pcap files to a text file.
+The data to be extracted can be configured in the script

+### How to plot the graphs

+All the graphs have been plotted using Wireshark's built in IO graphing tool.